Skip to content

 rt = create_local_runtime(provider="ollama", model="qwen3:4b", tool_executor=tool_executor)

-Notes: - Install extras: pip install "abstractruntime[abstractcore]" (or abstractruntime[mcp-worker]). - In untrusted deployments, prefer passthrough tools so a host/worker boundary approves and executes tool calls (PassthroughToolExecutor in src/abstractruntime/integrations/abstractcore/tool_executor.py). - For local bridge-owned delivery flows, ApprovalToolExecutor can auto-run the Telegram send tools while requiring approval for email, WhatsApp, unknown tools, and write/command-style tools by default.
+Notes: - Install Runtime with pip install abstractruntime; AbstractCore tool integration and the MCP worker entry point are part of the base remote-light install. - In untrusted deployments, prefer passthrough tools so a host/worker boundary approves and executes tool calls (PassthroughToolExecutor in src/abstractruntime/integrations/abstractcore/tool_executor.py). - For local bridge-owned delivery flows, ApprovalToolExecutor can auto-run the Telegram send tools while requiring approval for email, WhatsApp, unknown tools, and write/command-style tools by default. - Separate from the durable TOOL_CALLS path, Runtime also exposes host wrappers for operator-owned email and Telegram surfaces: - email helpers on get_abstractcore_host_facade(runtime) and abstractruntime.integrations.abstractcore.comms_facade - Telegram lifecycle/send wrappers in abstractruntime.integrations.abstractcore.telegram_facade - read/bootstrap helpers stay host-local and do not create run history by themselves - if an outbound send belongs to a run, prefer the durable run facade: get_abstractcore_run_facade(runtime).send_email(...) / send_telegram_message(...) - if that durable child run pauses for approval or passthrough execution, resume it via get_abstractcore_run_facade(runtime).resume_tool_calls(...)

 Credentials/config (provided by AbstractCore)